Vinay4411/MvcMovie/README.txt

 SSL cert SH-1

 1530

 Tested and modified the app....
 All good

 1620

+Part 2

-Started Part 2, Added a controller.
+Added a controller.
 Have tested two different controller methods and confirmed by running the app in browser, got output.

 2024-05-16

 1400

+Part 3

-Started Part 3, Added a view, created a folder and named HelloWorld under view.
+Added a view, created a folder and named HelloWorld under view.

 Added a New item in Hello World, that is Razor View - Empty, Name box value- Index.cshtml.

 1430